lxl-max/image-segmentation/docs/index.md

 ---
 ### 1. Otsu Thresholding

-> We extract the brightness values of every pixel in an image, then plot a histogram. and tries to find one “best” brightness threshold that separates foreground and background.
+The goal is to find the threshold and achieved based on the total intensity of pixels.
+Then partitioning all pixels into two segments to finish segmentation:

-- Pixels **brighter** than the threshold → foreground
+1. Foreground: pixels **brighter** than the threshold
-- Pixels **darker** than the threshold → background
+2. Background: pixels **darker** than the threshold

-**Strengths**
+#### Pros

-- Very simple and fast
+1. Very simple and fast
-- Works well when the sample consists of a single object and background
+2. Works well when the sample consists of a single object and background

-**Weaknesses**
+#### Cons

-- Works poor when the sample consists of two or more objects because of relying on brightness only
+1. Works poor when the sample consists of two or more objects because of relying on brightness only
-- Only suitable for gray scale image
+2. Only suitable for gray scale image
-- Easily affected by lighting
+3. Easily affected by lighting

 ---

 ### 2. K-Means Clustering

-> Treat each pixel as a point (e.g. in color space), and automatically group these points into **K clusters**.
-Each cluster corresponds to a region in the image.

-You choose the number of clusters **K** (e.g. 2, 3, 4…).

-**Strengths**
+**Clusters** is a set that contains pixels with some specific features, **means** is the representative of each cluster that determine if the pixel belong to that cluster, **K** is the number of the cluster and we can determine its value as required.
+It's like picking out the apples, pears and bananas from a pile of fruits to segment.

+#### Pros

-- Can handle sample with multiple objects
+1. Can handle sample with multiple objects
-- Works well for color images where different regions have different colors
+2. Works well for color images where different regions have different colors

-**Weaknesses**
+#### Cons

-- You must choose K manually
+1. You must choose K manually
-- Only focus on a single pixel, regardless of its neighbours, may lead to some errors
+2. Only focus on a single pixel, regardless of its neighbours, may lead to some errors

 ---